top of page

 To me, Say Sakura is more about cherry fruit than blossom.
 The light, wind-carried petal softness is not present here.

-Disclaimer: All images were licensed from Canva and serve representative purposes only.
+Disclaimer: All images were licensed from Canva and serve illustrative purposes only.
+The fragrances mentioned are independent reviews and are not sponsored.

 I would love to hear your thoughts in the comments and truly value your feedback!